metelkin/NumDisplay.jl/docs/src/bcd.md

 The chip transforms the binary code (4 bits: A, B, C, D) to the 7-segment (a,b,c,d,e,f,g) LED states representing decimal number.
 If you use the indicator with common anode you need to switch the digits by additional signal: one pin for one digit.

 The method requires 4 pins to display decimal and additionally one pin per digit.
-For example 4-digits-display requires 4 + 4 = 8 GPIO pins.
-8-digits-display requires 4 + 8 = 12 GPIO pins.

 If you use dot on display you need the additional pin.
 For example 4-digits-display requires 4 + 1 + 4 = 9 GPIO pins.
+8-digits-display requires 4 + 1 + 8 = 13 GPIO pins.

 **Common anode chips examples**